Surviving & Thriving: AIDS, Politics, and Culture

 to explore this rich collection of posters and other ephemera on HIV/AIDS from 1981 to the present day, all of which is housed at the National Library of Medicine.

 Posters, comic books, and postcards focused on AIDS are as old as the disease itself.
-Representing some of the best forms of public health outreach, this ephemera contains [or: these printed pieces contain] images and slogans that communicate a range of ideas about AIDS—from how to prevent it from spreading, to how to care for people with AIDS, to how to talk to children about the disease.
+Representing some of the best forms of public health outreach, this ephemera contains images and slogans that communicate a range of ideas about AIDS—from how to prevent it from spreading, to how to care for people with AIDS, to how to talk to children about the disease.
 Inexpensively printed and distributed, these colorful materials performed a great deal of social and political work over the course of the 1980s and 1990s.
 Whether originally wheat-pasted on bus stops or the sides of buildings, hung in municipal office spaces, or placed in the waiting rooms of doctors’ offices, these documents provide powerful historical evidence about how people did and did not confront HIV/AIDS.

 Choose a theme from below